anima-wg/brski-cloud/anima-brski-cloud.md

 ## Bootstrap via Cloud Registrar and Owner Registrar {#redirect2Registrar}

 This flow illustrates the "Bootstrap via Cloud Registrar and Owner Registrar" use case.
-A Pledge is bootstrapping in a remote location with no local domain Registrar.
+A Pledge is bootstrapping in a remote location with no Local Domain Registrar.
 The assumption is that the Owner Registrar domain is accessible, and the Pledge can establish a network connection with the Owner Registrar.
 This may require that the owner network firewall exposes the Owner Registrar on the public internet.